 The Collection Management and Special Services Department maintains a list of all liaisons and monitors vacancies created by resignations, retirements, and the creation of new departments.
 Appointments are confirmed annually, and new appointments are requested as appropriate.
-To report changes contact Katherine Martin , Head, Collection Management and Special Services Department.
-(319-273-7255)
+To report changes contact Katherine Martin , Head, Collections and Museums (319-273-7255)

 Current Library Liaisons (Alphabetical by Department, School, or Program)